Beqaa Valley: Illicit drugs

-Drugs have a long tradition in the Beqaa Valley, from the days of the Roman Empire to the present, cultivators and tribal drug lords have worked with militias to build up a thriving cannabis trade.
-During the Lebanese Civil War, cannabis cultivation was a major source of income in the Beqaa valley, where most of the country's hashish and opium was produced.
+Drugs have a long tradition in the Beqaa Valley, from the days of the Roman Empire to the present.
+Cultivators and tribal drug lords have worked with militias to build up a thriving cannabis trade.
+The region has been compared to Peru's cocaine producing Upper Huallaga Valley.

+During the Lebanese Civil War, cannabis cultivation was a major source of income in the Beqaa Valley, where most of the country's hashish and opium was produced.
+The war led various groups to turn to drug trafficking for income.
+Syria, which controlled most of the Valley, profited significantly from the trade.
+Palestinian militant groups, including the PLO, also participated in the hashish trade, making millions of dollars.

 The trade collapsed during the worldwide crackdown on narcotics led by the United States in the early 1990s.
 Under pressure from the U.S. State Department, the occupying Syrian Army plowed up the Beqaa's cannabis fields and sprayed them with poison.
 Prior to 1991 it was estimated that income generated from illicit crops grown in the Beqaa was around $500 million.
-According to the UNDP the annual per capita income at that time in the Baalbek and Hermel district did not exceed $500; the same agency estimated the figure for the rest of Lebanon was $2,074.
-Since the mid-1990s, the culture and production of drugs in the Beqaa valley has been in steady decline, by 2002 an estimated 2,500 hectares of cannabis were limited to the extreme north of the valley, where government presence remains minimal.
-Every year since 2001 the Lebanese army plows cannabis fields in an effort to destroy the crops before harvest, it is estimated that that action eliminates no more than 30% of overall crops.
+According to the UNDP the annual per capita income at that time in the Baalbek and Hermel district did not exceed $500.
+The same agency estimated the figure for the rest of Lebanon was $2,074.

+Since the mid-1990s, the culture and production of drugs in the Beqaa Valley has been in steady decline.
+By 2002, an estimated 2,500 hectares of cannabis were limited to the extreme north of the Valley, where government presence remains minimal.
+Every year since 2001 the Lebanese Army plows cannabis fields in an effort to destroy the crops before harvest.
+It is estimated that that action eliminates no more than 30% of overall crops.
 Although important during the civil war, opium cultivation has become marginal, dropping from an estimated 30 metric tonnes per year in 1983 to negligible amounts in 2004.

-Due to increasing political unrest that weakened the central Lebanese government during 2006 Lebanon War and 2007 (Opposition boycott of the government) and due to the lack of viable alternatives (UN promises of irrigation projects and alternative crop subsidies that never materialised) drug cultivation and production have significantly increased, but remain a fraction of the civil war production and limited north of the town of Baalbek, where the rule of tribal law protecting armed families is still strong.
+Due to increasing political unrest that weakened the central Lebanese government during the 2006 Lebanon War and 2007 Opposition boycott of the government, and due to the lack of viable alternatives, UN promises of irrigation projects and alternative crop subsidies that never materialized, drug cultivation and production have significantly increased.
+They remain a fraction of the civil war era production and are limited north of the town of Baalbek, where the rule of tribal law protecting armed families is still strong.